Kashaya language: Consonants

 Kashaya has the consonants shown in the chart below, following the transcription style established by Oswalt (1961).
 The letter c represents the affricate //t͡ʃ//, which patterns phonologically as a palatal stop.
 The coronal stops differ not so much in the location of the contact against the top of the mouth as in the configuration of the tongue.
 The dental stop t is described by Oswalt (1961) as post-dental among older speakers but as interdental among younger speakers more heavily influenced by English, similar to the place of articulation of //θ//.
 This dental stop has a laminal articulation perhaps best transcribed in IPA as //t̻//.
 The alveolar stop ṭ is an apical articulation, more precisely //t̺//.
 For younger speakers it resembles the English in position.
-This chart treats aspirated and glottalized sonorants as single segments; Oswalt analyzes them as sequences of a sonorant plus //h// or //ʔ//, from which they often derive, and they are treated as such in Kashaya dictionaries.
+This chart treats aspirated and glottalized sonorants each as individual segments; Oswalt analyzes them as sequences of a sonorant plus //h// or //ʔ//, from which they often derive, and they are treated as such in Kashaya dictionaries.